lucent-sky/otn_sim/README.md

-README in progress because the project is also in progress OTN simulator written in C++.
+README in progress - will be updated sometime soon!
+Once it's ready to use, I'll write about how to use it

-Literally doesn't even function rn but I'm working on it <3
+OTN simulator written in C++.